Supervisor Configuration File

 supvisors_list

-The list of expected Supvisors instances to handle, separated by commas.
+The list of Supvisors instances that constitute Supvisors, separated by commas.

 The elements of supvisors_list define how the Supvisors instances will share information between them and MUST be identical to all Supvisors instances or unpredictable behavior may happen.

-The exhaustive form of an element matches <nick_identifier>host_name:http_port, where:
+The exhaustive form of an element matches <nick_identifier>host_id:http_port, where:

 Default: the host name, as given by the socket.gethostname() function.